JohnyP41/Projekt2/README.md

 ### Project description

-The project is about data preparation and using this data in recommender systems.
+The project is about data preparation and using this data in recommender systems based on neural network.

 The project constists of two Jupyter notebooks: